nahueldsanchez/nahueldsanchez.github.io/_posts/2021-03-05-Playing-with-PE-Files-Packers-and-Qiling-Framework.md

 This is a very basic approach and only will work with small binaries.
 But on the bright side allows us to se which API calls are being made.
 As you can see after a `call dword ptr [address]` we see the name of the API (thanks Qiling!).

+The complete code for this blogpost can be found [here](https://github.com/nahueldsanchez/blogpost_Playing-with-PE-Files-Packers-and-Qiling-Framework)

 ## Some notes about what did not work